kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Goals

-+ Relieve object store providers from Kubernetes controller details when all they want is to provision bucket storage.
++ Define a _control-plane_ object bucket management API thus relieving object store providers from Kubernetes controller details.
-+ Minimize technical ramp-up for storage vendors who have already contributed external storage provisioning (file and block).
++ Minimize technical ramp-up for storage vendors who have already contributed external storage provisioners (file and block).
-+ Make bucket consumption similar to file or block consumption using familiar concepts and commnands.
++ Make bucket consumption similar to file or block consumption using familiar concepts and commands.
 + Use native Kubernetes resources where possible, again, to keep the bucket experience for users and admins similar to existing storage provisioning.
 + Be unopinionated about the underlying object-store and at the same time provide a flexible API such that provisioner specific features can be supported.
-+ Ensure the bucket consuming pod waits until the target bucket has been created and is accessible.
++ Ensure bucket consuming pods wait until the target buckets have been created and are accessible.
 Thus there is no specific order required for when a bucket claim is created vs. when the app pod is run.
 + Present similar user and admin experiences for both _greenfield_ (new) and _brownfield_ (existing) bucket provisioning.

 ### Non-Goals

 + Update the native Kubernetes PVC-PV API to support object buckets.
-+ Support and manage object store data planes.
++ Define a native _data-plane_ object store API.
 + Handle the small percentage of apps that will not be portable due to use of non-compatible object-store features.

 ## Proposal

-Create a bucket provisioning library, similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library, which handles all of the controller and Kubernetes resource aspects related to provisioning.
+Create a bucket provisioning library, similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library, which handles all of the controller and Kubernetes resources related to provisioning.
 This library will implement a simple and familiar API via Custom Resources, and define a _contract_ between app developers and provisioners regarding the Kubernetes resources related to bucket provisioning.

 The actual creation of physical buckets and the generation of appropriate credentials belong to each object store provisioner, while the library handles watches on bucket claims, reconciles desired state, and creates and deletes k8s resources.